bbauska/meta-react-basics/README.md

 <h2>19.
 Principles of Components: Props</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 By now, you should be familiar with the concept of functional components in React.
-They are reusable blocks of code that act much like a JavaScript function.
+They are reusable blocks of code that act much like a JavaScript function.<br>

 Recall that in JavaScript, you can make your functions more flexible by declaring them with parameters that allow you to pass in values as